Bycatch Reduction Engineering Program 2017-2018 Report to Congress

 New England Aquarium ($226,616): Testing a ropeless fishing prototype for eliminating large whale entanglements in pot fishing gear

-Ropes used as buoy lines in crab and lobster pot fisheries off the east coast are the primary source of entanglements of the critically endangered North Atlantic right whale.
+Ropes used as buoy lines in crab and lobster pot fisheries off the east coast are the primary source of entanglements of the endangered North Atlantic right whale.
 This species is restricted to the coastal northwest Atlantic, has a population of fewer than 400 individuals, and has been in decline since 2010.
 The goal of this project was to evaluate the operation of ropeless fishing systems to reduce entanglements and lower the risk of extinction for the North Atlantic right whale.
 Ropeless fishing systems secure the end of the rope near the sea floor, then use an acoustic trigger to release the end of the rope, which floats to the surface so fishermen can haul the pot up.
 Because the rope is only in the water column during hauling, it poses virtually no entanglement threat to whales.
 Preliminary trials of this system with lobster fishermen showed that the systems operated reliably and that fishermen were satisfied with how well the systems worked.
 Researchers are now conducting fishing trials in deeper waters.

 Innovative Technologies 2017